Digital Water Meter Trial

-The trial will occur in the Vermont South area, as shown in the map below.
+The trial is occurring in the Vermont South area, as shown in the map below.

 What happens on the day my water meter is upgraded?

-Our contractor, New Plumbing Solutions, will be upgrading water meters for this trial.
+Our contractor, New Plumbing Solutions, is upgrading water meters for this trial.

 You don’t need to be home on the day of the upgrade.
-Just in case you are home, a person from New Plumbing Solutions will knock on your door to let you know they have arrived.
+Just in case you are home, a person from New Plumbing Solutions will be knocking on your door to let you know they have arrived.

 It will take around 10 to 15 minutes to upgrade your water meter and your property’s water supply may need to be turned off during the upgrade.
-New Plumbing Solutions will leave a calling card to let you know your meter has been upgraded.
+New Plumbing Solutions will be leaving a calling card to let you know your meter has been upgraded.

 What does the digital water meter look like?

 See below the difference in appearance between standard water meters and the digital water meter being used in the trial.

 We may need to turn your property’s water supply off for 10-15 minutes during the upgrade.
 If your water supply is turned off, you may briefly notice that when it is turned back on, your water bubbles as it comes out of the tap.
 This is due to air entering your water pipe during the water meter upgrade.
 It’ll only take a moment for all the air to clear and your water supply to return to normal.

 No, you do not have to pay anything to have your water meter upgraded.